 Being an artist runs in my family.
-The need to create and express myself is a part of me as my sense of humor.
-It’s always a little off and maybe more than a little bit off color.
+The need to create and express myself is as much a part of me as my sense of humor.
+It’s always a little off and maybe more than a little bit off-color.
 But at the heart of it, what I create is meant to inspire and spark conversation.

 I frequently get asked what “style” my art is.
 My immediate response has always been that it is more of a lifestyle than a style.
 I don’t make art because I want to… I make art because I have to.

 A few of my signature “moves” is my innate ability to layer color and movement in a way that is intended to evoke an emotional response.
 I work a lot with texture, my actual hands and fingertips and even makeup brushes.
 (I love the way they whip and swirl paint.)